WA9ONY/Raspberry-Pi/README.md

 + $60 Raspberry Pi 5 Model B 4 Gb RAM [Adafruit](https://www.adafruit.com/product/5812)
 + $80 Raspberry Pi 5 Model B 8 Gb RAM [Adafruit](https://www.adafruit.com/product/5813)

+Nice to have
++ SanDisk Extreme, Go Portable SSD 1 TB up to 1050 MB/s Read

 Raspberry Pi Imager

 The Raspberry Pi Imager is used to program various OSs on a microSD card that runs the software on a Raspberry Pi.